pietro-sillano/pietro-sillano.github.io/index.md

 <!--# About me-->

-I'm currently a **Physics student**  in my second year in Msc.
+Hello!
+I will be a PhD student at TUDelft, under the supervision of [Timon Idema](https://idemalab.tudelft.nl/idema.html) and [Siewert J. Marrink](https://www.rug.nl/staff/s.j.marrink/) in the field of research that has always fascinated me - BioPhysics and Computational Physics.

+Prior to this, I completed my MSc thesis under the supervision of [Angelo Rosa](https://sites.google.com/site/angelosissa/home) at SISSA in Trieste.
+The focus of my thesis was on polymer models and MD simulations of nuclear chromatin, which further solidified my interest in the field.

+In April 2023 I graduated in Msc.
 Physics of Complex Systems at the University of Turin.
 My main interest of research is **BioPhysics** and **Statistical Physics**.

-From October I am working on my Msc Thesis with **Angelo Rosa** at [SISSA](https://www.sissa.it/sbp/research/research.php) in Trieste.
-The topic is polymer models and MD simulations of chromatin.

-I'm also a member of a non-profit research organization: the Machine Learning Journal Club!
-We are located mainly in Turin, Italy.
-Check out our works and active projects on our [Website](https://www.mljc.it/).
+I am also an active member of the non-profit research organization - Machine Learning Journal Club, located mainly in Turin, Italy.
+Our organization works on various projects related to machine learning and publishes research articles on our [website](https://www.mljc.it/).

 ---